 Each packet contains 28 days' worth of the prescription, with 21 pills containing the active ingredient that prevents pregnancy and seven placebo pills.
 The pills are normally color-coded to note the difference.
 Women are supposed to take the pills in order and not mix the placebos with the active pills.
 Doctors say taking three placebos or more in a row negates the pregnancy protection.

 "Women who are potentially on this particular product need to be aware of (the recall) and take this quite seriously," said Dr. Steven R. Goldstein, a New York University professor of obstetrics and gynecology.

 The packaging mistake worries Kendra Mifflin even though she takes a different brand of the pill.

 "You take it for a reason, and if that gets messed up ... it could change your life," she said.
 "It has a big impact, just a simple mistake like that."

 "Patients are pretty savvy," said Dr. Adam R. Jacobs, division director of family planning at Mount Sinai Medical Center.
-He said most women taking the pill would notice that the colors are out of order.
+He expects most women, like Mifflin, would notice that the colors are out of order.

-The recall includes 14 lots of Lo/Ovral-28 tablets and 14 lots of the generic version.
+Pfizer said the recall includes 14 lots of Lo/Ovral-28 tablets and 14 lots of the generic version, which is called norgestrel and ethinyl estradiol.
 Both products are manufactured by Pfizer and sold in the U.S. by Akrimax Rx Products.
 A lot is a product batch or production run, made at one time and place and can include tens of thousands of individual packages, each with the same identification code for tracking.

 Pfizer said the packets are pink with the drug's brand name or generic name on it, along with the Akrimax name.
 Pfizer's logo does not appear on it.